aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

 If your setup fails, see [Troubleshooting](#setup)

-### Build Diem CLI client and connect to the testnet
+### Build Aptos CLI client and connect to the testnet

-To connect to a validator node running on the Diem testnet, run the client as shown below.
+To connect to a validator node running on the Aptos testnet, run the client as shown below.

 ```bash